duplode/duplode.github.io/src/posts/traversable-a-remix.md

 regular functions).
 This would give an endofunctor, whose arrow mapping would have a signature shaped like this:

-[^functor-dp]: For why that is a good idea, see Gabriel Gonzalez's
+[^functor-dp]: For why that is a good idea, see Gabriella Gonzalez's
     [*The functor design pattern*](http://www.haskellforall.com/2012/09/the-functor-design-pattern.html).

 ``` haskell